MagnusOpera/Terrabuild/README.md

 </a>

 # Contributing
-Visit [Contribution Guide](CONTRIBUTING.md) for information on building Terrabuild from source or contributing improvements.
+Visit [Contributing](CONTRIBUTING.md) for information on building Terrabuild from source or contributing improvements.